scizzorz/rain/docs/index.md

 #### Calling

-Function values can be called by wrapping a list of arguments in parentheses.
+Functions can be called by wrapping a list of arguments in parentheses.

     let sum = add(3, 4)

 #### Closures

-Creating a function in a local scope (ie, inside another function) enables it to close over any non-global variables in the outer scope(s).
-Values being closed over are *copied* into a *closure environment* for the function.
-If the function mutates those variables, they are persistent *inside* the function but will not mutate the original variable.
+Creating a function in a local scope (ie, inside another function) enables it to close over all non-global variables in the outer scope(s).
+Variables being closed over are *copied by value* into a *closure environment* for the function.

     let i = 0
     let counter = func()